 2 February: Cyclone Yasi crosses over north Queensland causing billions of dollars of damage.
 Palm Island loses its over 100-year-old Old Fig Tree, a story place of the community.
 People as far as 700 km away feel the force of the storm which triggers the biggest domestic deployment of the defence forces.

-February: Australia Post becomes the first Government Business Enterprise to create a Reconciliaton Action Plan (RAP).
-It celebrates it with the release of an invitation-only commemorative stamp featuring Ellen Pangerian (1847-1877), also known as Helen Mary Cuper, who was the first Indigenous Post Mistress in Australia.
+February: Australia Post becomes the first government business enterprise to create a Reconciliaton Action Plan (RAP).
+It celebrates it with the release of an invitation-only commemorative stamp featuring Ellen Pangerian (1847-1877), also known as Helen Mary Cuper, who was the first Aboriginal post mistress in Australia.

 16 March: Yindjibarndi Aboriginal Corporation releases the video FMG’s Great Native Title Swindle showing Fortescue Metals Group head Andrew Forrest addressing a remote Pilbara community meeting.
 The video shows how powerless and unsupported Aboriginal people are when negotiating with a multibillion-dollar corporation.
 The video causes big waves in the media.

 24 March: The Lowitja Institute opens in Melbourne, the first national body solely committed to Aboriginal and Torres Strait Islander health research.
-Its naming patron is Aboriginal woman Dr Lowitja O’Donoghue from the Luritja clan.
+Its naming patron is Aboriginal woman Dr Lowitja O’Donoghue from the Luritja clan of Central Australia.

 17 April: Yindjibarndi woman Jodi Broun and Butchulla man Les Malezer become the first elected national Indigenous leaders since the abolition of ATSIC as they assume the positions of co-chairs of the National Congress of Australia’s First Peoples.